genenetwork/genenetwork3/README.md

 * `AUTH_MIGRATIONS`: path to the migration scripts
 * `AUTH_DB`: path to the sqlite database file (will be created if absent)

+To enable you to run the OAuth2 server without HTTPS, you need to setup the following environment variable(s):

+* `export AUTHLIB_INSECURE_TRANSPORT=true`: Allows you to run the Authlib server without HTTPS on your development machine.

 ## Running Tests

 (assuming you are in a guix container; otherwise use venv!)